 Though a few folks see it as an Oscar blunder these days, I thoroughly enjoyed the Life of Emile Zola.
 Paul Muni gives one of his best performances playing the feisty Zola, who goes on a tireless crusade to defend the wrongly accused Alfred Dreyfus.
 It’s an idealized account, but still an edifying bio-drama.

 Better than Zola was Disney’s seminal feature, Snow White and the Seven Dwarfs.
 Disney’s folly (as it was called by critics during its making) wound up changing the animation world.
 Proving that an animated full-length feature could be both commercially and artistically viable.
-Snow White doesn't feature the company’s best art, and our heroine isn’t a great feminist role model - wanting only to marry her Prince and cook for dwarfs (and to make sure the filthy gits wash their hands).
-In fact Snow -with her irritating baby-woman voice- and her Prince are the least interesting figures in the movie.
+Our heroine isn’t a great feminist role model - wanting only to marry her Prince and cook for dwarfs (and to make sure the filthy gits wash their hands).
+In fact, Snow -with her irritating baby-woman voice- and her Prince are the least interesting figures in the movie.
 The Dwarfs and the evil Queen are the personalities that drive the film.
-Nitpicks aside: The slight story still charms, the primitive art is frequently striking and the music is as wonderful as ever.
+Nitpicks aside: The slight story still charms, the art is frequently striking, and the music is as wonderful as ever.

 Of the other Oscar nominees: I enjoyed The Good Earth and Lost Horizon.
 Stage Door had a stellar cast playing its collection of struggling actresses -among them, Kate Hepburn, Ginger Rogers, Lucille Ball, Ann Miller, and Eve Arden.
 I liked it, though parts didn’t click for me (it’s a little stagy and too impressed with its own quick banter, it’s overly melodramatic at times, and actress Andrea Leeds - who got an Oscar nom - was terrible).